bchugg/stat-map/submartingale.md

 Nonnegative _reverse_ submartingales also obey the time-reverse [[Ville's inequality]].
 A reverse submartingale is a submartingale adapted to a reverse filtration.
 A reverse filtration $(\calF_t)$ is a sequence of σ-algebras such that $\calF_t\supset \calF_{t+1}$.
 That is, a reverse filtration represents decreasing information with time.

 An example of a reverse martingale is the empirical mean $\sum_i X_i/t$ adapted to the canonical reverse filtration $\calR_t = \sigma(Zt , Z_{t+1},\dots)$.
-When thinking about reverse martingales, it's easiest to think about time flowing backwards, i.e., information being revealed first at time $t$, then at time $t-1, t-2$, and so on. hus, reverse submartingales are increasing in expectation in reversetime and, if one were to plot the expected values such a process would resemble a supermartingale in forward time.
+When thinking about reverse martingales, it's easiest to think about time flowing backwards, i.e., information being revealed first at time $t$, then at time $t-1, t-2$, and so on.
+Thus, reverse submartingales are increasing in expectation in reversetime and, if one were to plot the expected values such a process would resemble a supermartingale in forward time.

 Like supermartingales, submartingales obey versions of the optional stopping theorem and the martingale convergence theorem.